-This page is an evolving compilation of my previous research on polygraphs (aka “lie detectors”).
+This page is an evolving compilation of my research on polygraphs (aka “lie detectors”).
 More recently I’ve done some additional work on next-generation lie detection tools Converus in the US and iBorderCtrl in the EU.
-After completing National Science Foundation-supported dissertation and post-doctoral research on bias in decision-making technologies and policing, I left academia and live happily as an artist in Berlin.
-However, if someone would like to pick up where I left off, here’s what I learned.
-This page is intended as a resource to other researchers.
+After completing National Science Foundation-supported dissertation and post-doctoral research on bias in decision-making technologies and policing, I left academia and America, and live happily as an artist, writer, and researcher in Berlin.
+This page is intended as a resource for other researchers.

 The first thing you need to know if you’re interested in polygraphs as an academic is that your lit review has been done for you—by the National Academy of Sciences (2003), no less.
 It’s not going to be outdated anytime soon, because there is no vibrant culture of peer-reviewed polygraph science in existence.
 Since the scientific consensus is that polygraphs are insufficiently evidence-based, that’s unlikely to change.

 Graduate Work (2010-2014)

 Here’s my Ph.D. dissertation from the University of Virginia, which I defended Jan.
 2014, supported by an NSF Doctoral Dissertation Research Improvement Grant among other awards/honors.
 The take-away is that bias can seep into technology-mediated processes—but we also have to worry about the more qualitative ways that values can set the terms of these processes themselves.
 In other words, to the policy-maker: There’s always a man behind the technological curtain.
 But what are you doing asking him to read your fortune in the first place?
 And to the young researcher: Don’t get too caught up measuring technology-centered bias effects when structural inequalities more than explain unjust outcomes.
 (Alex Vitale said this better, and then Virginia Eubanks teased it out more in the context of surveillance of the poor, and other tech-mediated unfairness in welfare contexts.)